 Leptis Magna (Lepcis Magna) is an incredibly well preserved archaeological site in Tripoli, Libya.
-Originally founded by the Phoenicians as the port of Lpgy in the first millennium BC, Leptis Magna later became part of the Carthaginian Empire and was then incorporated into the Roman Empire in 46 BC.
+Originally founded by the Phoenicians in the first millennium BC, Leptis Magna subsequently became part of the Carthaginian Empire and was then incorporated into the Roman Empire in 46 BC.

 Check the official advice of your country’s foreign office before considering travelling to Libya.

 Discover the best Historic Sites in Libya, from Leptis Magna to Ghadames and more, includes an interactive Libyan cultural landmarks and monuments map.